 During a court hearing on April 6, 2021, Bekirov said he believed his arrest and prosecution were in retaliation for his work covering police actions in Crimea, according to the Crimean Tatar Resource Center, a local human rights group.

-On March 10, 2022, the Southern District Military Court in Rostov-on-Don sentenced Bekirov to 19 years in prison for allegedly organizing the activities of a terrorist organization and preparing for a violent seizure of power, charges that Bekirov denied, according to his employer and other media reports.
+On March 10, 2022, the Southern District Military Court in Rostov-on-Don sentenced Bekirov to 19 years in prison for allegedly organizing the activities of a terrorist organization and preparing for a violent seizure of power, charges that Bekirov denied, according to reports by his employer and Krym.Realii.
 The court ruled that Bekirov will serve the first five years of his sentence in prison and the other 14 years in a strict-security prison colony, those reports said.

 Previously, on February 21, 2017, Bekirov had been detained—along with Arifmemetov—while livestreaming the raid of the home of Crimean Tatar activist Marlen Mustafaev in Simferopol, according to independent Ukrainian news outlet Hromadske.
 He was sentenced the next day to five days of administrative arrest, the report said.

-In October 2022, CPJ called the Russian Ministry of Interior, but nobody answered the phone.
-CPJ emailed the press service of the Russian Prosecutor General’s Office, but did not receive any replies.
+In October 2023, CPJ emailed the press service of the Russian Prosecutor General’s Office for comment but did not receive any replies.